 HealthConcern properties may be derived from the identifying constituent (e.g., current diagnosis).

-Usage note: A HealthConcern is typically a variation from a desired health status or a condition that may harm the patient or place the patient at risk for harm, and may need management or attention, The HealthConcern may include social, financial, or other issues.
+Usage note: A HealthConcern is typically a variation from a desired health status or a condition that may harm the patient or place the patient at risk for harm, and may need management or attention, The HealthConcern may include biological, social, financial, or other issues.

 A pregnancy is an example of a condition which may or may not be desired in and of itself, but at minimum requires management because it places special risks on the patient and fetus that could create an undesirable outcome if not properly managed.

 HealthConcerns span time and by their nature evolve over time.
-As recorded by the system, Concerns are represented as discrete, related observation events.
+As recorded by the system, Concerns are represented as containing discrete, related observation events.
 Together these events form a history of the concern which approximates the clinicians' understanding of a pathologic processes or risk in the patient (separate from other processes of the patient which may also be evolving, but at different course, and at different rate, or of different importance).
 As this HealthConcern records not only a point observation, but a series, a concern is useful in the prediction of future events and management plans (i.e., a diagnostic order is not needed because it was already performed recently, or more urgent action is required because of the speed of decline in function).

 The condition as noted at a point in time may prompt action(s).
 These may be specified order(s), a set of complex management strategies/plans, a decision to follow up at a later point in time to observe for changes or a decision to do nothing.
 A concern may also imply one or more explicitly stated (prioritized) goals or desired outcomes for a future point in time indicating a target that can be measured at that future time point (i.e. a goal met/partially met/not met).
-However, these relationships are in the scope of the Care Plan domain.
+However, these relationships are in the scope of the Care Plan domain, not the Health Concern domain.

 Attributes